 Just select the types of data you want to delete, click the Analyze button, and look over the data CCleaner will delete.
 If you’re happy, click the Run Cleaner button to actually delete the selected files.
 CCleaner will remember your choices for next time, so you can just open it and click the Run Cleaner button in the future.

 CCleaner Also Deletes Private Data

-CCleaner has two main uses.
-It frees up disk space by deleting junk files and wipes out private usage data.
+CCleaner has another purpose: it will also delete private usage data.
 For example, CCleaner will erase your browser history, cookies, and cache files for any browsers you have installed — Internet Explorer, Firefox, Chrome, even Opera.
 It will go beyond that, erasing the cookie data stored by the Flash Player.
 It will even wipe out other potentially privacy-risking data, such as the list of recently opened file names in Microsoft Word, Adobe Reader, Windows Media Player, VLC media player, and other common Windows applications.

 All of this is customizable, but CCleaner is set up to wipe out this data by default.
 Not only does CCleaner quickly wipe away useless temporary files, it’s like a sort of computer-wide “Delete my history” feature that deletes more than just your browsing data.
 Of course, CCleaner doesn’t know about every program you might use, so this will never be perfect.

 CCleaner can be mildly useful, and we’ve recommended it in the past—but for the most part, it’s not something you need.
 There are a few reasons for this.

 Deleting Cache Files will Slow Down Your Browsing, and They’ll Just Come Back Later